KyloIO/kylo-docs/user-guides/KyloOperationsGuide.rst

 Service Status Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Overview page displays Service Status as a Key Performance
+The Dashboard page displays Service Status as a Key Performance
 Indicator.
 The list of services is configurable using the following
 instructions:

 Viewing Service Details
 +++++++++++++++++++++++

-Within Kylo on the Overview tab the “Services” indicator box shows the
+Within Kylo on the Dashboard tab the “Services” indicator box shows the
 services it is currently monitoring.
 You can get details of this by
 clicking on the Services tab: